 As films go, however, Halloween 2 isn’t very good.
 Laurie is relegated to an even more useless role than in the first film, spending the movie disabled due to her injuries.
 And even though we’re only on the second film, the murders already feel formulaic and perfunctory; gone are the creatively displayed bodies and carefully arranged murder tableaus, staged to increase the horror for everyone who finds them.

-Perhaps because it’s the same night and he’s been on his feet all day running from the law, and, oh, yeah, at some point he apparently absorbed six bullets to the chest and head, in Halloween II Michael’s pretty “whatever” about how the bodies fall.
+Whether because it’s the same night and he’s been on his feet all day running from the law, or because at some point he apparently absorbed six bullets to the chest and head, in Halloween II Michael’s pretty “whatever” about how the bodies fall.
 He does get to fake out a really dumb cop by pretending to be dead, though, and he clearly enjoys that bit, so you do you, Mikey.

 Tagline: “The night no one comes home.”